Rufus B. von KleinSmid: Administrator

-Von KleinSmid started his academic career at DePauw University where he was a Professor of Education and Psychology.
-He became USC's fifth president in 1921.
-A high priority of his administration was to expand professional training programs, and President von KleinSmid also presided over a building program that added nine major structures to the university campus.
+He became the fifth president of University of Southern California in 1921.
+Started as a Methodist-affiliated college, the university had become secular.
+A high priority of his administration was to expand professional training programs.
+In 1924 he established the School of International Relations, beginning leadership in that field for the university.

+Von KleinSmid also presided over a building program that added nine major structures to the university campus.
 By the end of his first decade in office, USC had attained full national accreditation and established a graduate school to unify graduate work across the university.
+But the onset and persistence of the Great Depression forced the university to cut back somewhat.